atreyasha/dotfiles/develop.md

 ### Dotfiles

-1.  **TODO** fine tune installation script for user and root level dotfiles -\> think about whether user files belong in dotfiles
+1.  **TODO** fine tune installation script for user and root level dotfiles -\> think about whether root files even belong with dotfiles and how they should be managed

 2.  find ways to reduce hard-coding of configs/dotfiles to
     \`/home/shankar\` or \`\~\` -\> perhaps with makefile